wdi-sf-fall/notes/week_00_prep_work/installfest/README.md

 Got to: [Sublime website](http://www.sublimetext.com/) and follow install instructions.

 Sublime command line shortcut.
 Add line below to ~/.bashrc and restart Termainal application.
+You may have to adjust path based on your version of Sublime.

 	alias subl='/Applications/Sublime\ Text\ 2.app/Contents/MacOS/Sublime\ Text\ 2 $1'